Huuums/vscode-folder-templates/README.md

   - each file has a required `fileName` key and an optional `template` key.
   - if a template key is specified it should match a key of one of your `fileTemplates`.
 See [fastFolderStructure.fileTemplates](#fastFolderStructure.fileTemplates)

+#### Special cases

+As of now there is a special keyword for the `template` key.

+- EmptyDirectory (This will simply create an empty directory instead of a file).

 ```json
 {
   "fastFolderStructure.structures": [